cloudflare/cloudflare-docs/products/railgun/src/content/user-guide/client-api/enable-and-disable-connections.md

 `POST /api/v2/railgun/conn_set`

-Establish a connection between a domain and a Railgun
+Establish a connection between a domain and a Railgun.

 ### Form parameters